Finding the Right Caregiver for Your Elderly Loved One

 How do I know I’ve chosen a professional and trustworthy caregiver?

-A qualified and licensed home health agency, like Platinum Select Nursing, will conduct thorough background checks of their independent contractors and provide references for your family as well as coordinate caregiver interviews for your convenience.
+A qualified and licensed home health agency, like Platinum Select Care, will conduct thorough background checks of their independent contractors and provide references for your family as well as coordinate caregiver interviews for your convenience.
 It’s crucial to check these resources because the in-home caregiver will have access to your loved one’s financial information, insurance policies, and other personal materials in the house.
 You want to choose someone who is trustworthy.
 A reputable agency will be able to provide the results of a level 2 fingerprint background check and produce references.
 When hiring without an agency, be sure to interview each potential candidate, making sure the caregiver is a good fit for your loved one.

 Take your parent or loved ones’ needs, opinions, and wishes into consideration throughout the process of searching for a qualified caregiver.
 Allow them to interview the potential caregivers and decide who makes him or her feel comfortable.
 If your parent objects to specific individuals, ask why and don’t ignore his or her concern.
 Keeping your loved one involved throughout the process could prevent your family from choosing the wrong caregiver and can make the transition easier for your parent.